 USDA home loans allow buyers to purchase a home with no down payments, saving a lot of costs.
 However, USDA home loans charge private mortgage insurance (PMI), and they charge a 1% upfront fee at the time of purchase.
 Additionally, they have a 0.35% annual fee for the entire year.
 Moreover, if mortgage rates change, you can also refinance, for which USDA charges a 1% upfront fee.

 USDA provides 15- and 30-year fixed-rate mortgages and USDA doesn’t offer ARM mortgages.

 USDA loan rates are lower in contrast to conventional 30-year mortgages.
 Moreover, USDA charges low PMI, which makes it more affordable than its competitors.

 7. Can I use my USDA loan property for income purposes?

 USDA loans are not meant for investment, vacation homes, and for conducting business.
 The primary purpose of these loans is to provide residential areas to rural people.

 8. What if my seller agrees to pay my closing costs?
 Can gift funds pay for closing costs?

 USDA allows the seller to pay for closing costs if he agrees.
 Moreover, USDA allows gifts from family or non-family members, and you can use them to pay for closing costs.

 9. What is the loan map of USDA loans?

 It is available for individuals in rural areas.
 According to the loan map, 97% of the areas are eligible for USDA loans.
-Moreover, an individual from any area with a population less than 20,000 is eligible to avail the loans.
+Moreover, an individual from any area with a population of less than 20,000 is eligible to avail of the loans.